flemesre/PHYS-449-final-project/Documentations/cnn.md

 max-pooling layers; their output is then used as input to the non-linear leaky rectified linear unit (LeakyReLU) [51] activation function"

+Finn: Maybe we can try with and without LeakyReLU on the last layer?

 ## 3
 "The initial weights of the kernels in a layer were set following the Xavier initialization technique"